WHITE-HAT999/testtttt/README.md

 	end

-	if script_key and not (Essential or Pro) then queueNotification("License Error", "We've detected a key being placed above Sirius loadstring, however your key seems to be invalid.
-Make a support request at sirius.menu/discord to get this solved within minutes.", "document-minus") end
+	if script_key and not (Essential or Pro) then queueNotification("License Error", "We've detected a key being placed above Contro loadstring, however your key seems to be invalid.
+Make a support request at contro.menu/discord to get this solved within minutes.", "document-minus") end

-	if siriusValues.enableExperienceSync then
+	if controValues.enableExperienceSync then
 		task.spawn(syncExperienceInformation)
 	end
 end

--- Sirius Events
+-- Contro Events

 start()